How Trayvon Martin’s killing inspired a generation of Black journalists and activists

 “The whole world seemed to fall apart,” Jordan, a 31-year-old who has written for the New York Times, NBC News and Vice, said.
 “I didn’t think anyone was really getting it in the way I was trying to understand it.
 And I think that was when I first saw ‘I could have some impact here.’ ”

-For some young Black people entering adulthood, 17-year-old Martin’s death provoked questions about how they are perceived and ideas about how they could make a difference.
+For some young Black people entering adulthood, the death of 17-year-old Martin provoked questions about how they are perceived and ideas about how they could make a difference.
 Martin has been called his generation’s Emmett Till, a teenager killed in a disturbing slaying that galvanized the nation during the civil rights movement in the 1950s and 1960s.
 Black journalists such as Jordan felt moved to bring diverse voices to their newsrooms, while others drawn to activism began to demand changes to gun laws and in the national conversation about race.

 Advocacy stemming from Martin’s death transformed into seeking racial justice on other pressing issues such as climate change and gun violence.
 Since July 13, 2013, when a jury acquitted Zimmerman, activists seeking to expose long-standing racial inequality have shared a simple affirmation: “Black Lives Matter.”